2022 Liberal Party of Australia leadership election: Background

 After the governing Liberal–National coalition lost power at the 2022 federal election, Prime Minister Scott Morrison announced his resignation as Liberal leader on election night.
-He had led the party since 2018 and been Prime Minister since Malcolm Turnbull opted not to contest the second of two leadership spills in 2018.
+He had led the party since 2018 and been prime minister since Malcolm Turnbull opted not to contest the second of two leadership spills in 2018.

 Meanwhile, deputy leader and outgoing Treasurer Josh Frydenberg lost his seat of Kooyong in the election, leaving the position open for election.
 He was considered a likely successor to Morrison if he had been re-elected to Parliament.

 Candidates

-Peter Dutton, Minister for Defence during the Morrison Government, has been seen as the front runner to lead the Liberal Party following Morrison's resignation and Frydenberg's defeat.
+Peter Dutton, Minister for Defence during the Morrison government, has been seen as the front runner to lead the Liberal Party following Morrison's resignation and Frydenberg's defeat.

 Outgoing Minister for Industry, Energy and Emissions Reduction Angus Taylor, Minister for Home Affairs Karen Andrews, Minister for Trade, Tourism and Investment Dan Tehan, and Tasmanian MP Bridget Archer have also been posited as potential candidates for the leadership.

-Speculated candidates for the deputy leadership include Minister for the Environment Sussan Ley and Minister for Families and Social Services Anne Ruston.
+Speculated candidates for the deputy leadership included Minister for the Environment Sussan Ley and Minister for Families and Social Services Anne Ruston.